roytang/blog/content/post/2021/04/weeknotes-04-25/index.md

 - The big thing for me this week (that I hinted at in [the previous weeknotes](/2021/04/weeknotes-2021-04-18/)) is that I decided to give [LUDUM DARE 48](https://ldjam.com/events/ludum-dare/48) a shot!
 It's a game jam, where you make a game in 48 hours (well, that's the mode I'm participating in).
 Tt's the first time I'm doing one, despite a lifetime of flirting with the idea of gamedev.
 Initial build is [already available](https://hungryroy.itch.io/diver), even though there's still 9ish hours to go.
 (I need to sleep!)
 I'll probably (should) write more about this experience in a future post.
 - Around the middle of this week, I got the first ever email that actually complied with [the contact protocol I had specified here in the site](/page/about/contact/) and on LinkedIn, namely putting a certain keyword in the subject line.
 I've had that condition for years, so I was really amazed someone actually read it!
 - I'm [still sketching](/albums/sketchbook/), though I've fallen a couple of days behind due to the game jam.
-I [tried to do one on paper like a comic](/2021/04/1385224243848179719/) but my handwriting was so terrible I had to edit it digitally!
+I tried to do one on paper like a comic but my handwriting was so terrible I had to edit it digitally!

+    {{< collections-embed sketchbook 1385224243848179719 >}}

 - **Watching:**
     - Movies: Watched [Rocky (1976)](/2021/04/b178a1efcfc005930f062c7be447d7c1/), and I meant to watch the next Bond flick too, but ran out of time.
 New Mortal Kombat movie also came out this past week, I might watch that.
     - **Falcon and Winter Soldier** season finale ran last Friday.
 A lot of people are happy with it (and the season overall), but I felt like some parts were too rushed and the finale suffered as a result.
 Will probably post more thoughts on it this week.
 After this, we won't have MCU content until Loki kicks off next month I think.